 But over the years we have learned to roll with the punches and we have actually achieved some kind of affection for The Wine Monopoly.
 The reason for this is the selection is good and the expertise is really good.
 However, lager/pilsner is still sold in the shops.

 Hytta (the Cabin)

 Hytta is my castle!
 Hytta – The cabin – is as sacred to the general Norwegian as the castle is to the King and Queen.
 The Norwegians have a need, maybe more than any people in the western world, to get away from everything – to seek refugee up in the mountain – far away from everyone and everything.
 During the 1960s and 1970s, the typical cabin was mostly built without electricity, no water and with a separate outdoor toilet house.
 But why?
-Maybe it was some kind of self-imposed punishment for unrighteous sins committed as Vikings … what do we know?
+Maybe it was some self-imposed punishment for unrighteous sins committed as Vikings … what do we know?

 Of course, later the Oil changed our nation and we all became millionaires, and many of the cabins today look like castles competing with the house of the Royal Family.

 But still – The Hytta is really important and part of our DNA.